 african-american-new-born-baby-hand-holding-mom-finger-on-wh-379518413-stockpack-adobestock Type post Author Jonathan McLatchie Date September 13, 2024 CategoriesAnatomyIntelligent DesignReproductive Science Tagged , apoptosis, cell death, cells, cytochrome c, digits, embryonic development, evolutionary mechanisms, feet, foresight, hands, injury, mitochondria, proteins, sculptor, signals The Formation of Our Digits Points to a Process with Foresight Jonathan McLatchie September 13, 2024 Anatomy, Intelligent Design, Reproductive Science 9 Our digits are sculpted from a paddle-like structure in the embryo through the process of apoptosis.
 Read More ›

-cat chewing Type post Author Denyse O’Leary Date July 6, 2022 CategoriesBiologyEvolutionIntelligent DesignLinguistics Tagged , feet, fingers, function, intelligent design, molecular biologists, philosophers, physicalism, Pierre-Luc Germain, teeth, terminology, thoughts Can We Eliminate the Idea of Function from Biology?
+cat chewing Type post Author Denyse O’Leary Date July 6, 2022 CategoriesBiologyEvolutionIntelligent DesignLinguistics Tagged , feet, fingers, function, intelligent design, molecular biologists, philosophers, physicalism, teeth, terminology, thoughts Can We Eliminate the Idea of Function from Biology?
 A Philosopher and a Biologist Want to Try Denyse O’Leary July 6, 2022 Biology, Evolution, Intelligent Design, Linguistics 3 They propose the term “biological role” instead.
 Thus, presumably, “the function of teeth is chewing” becomes “the biological role of teeth is chewing.”
 Read More ›